Coridyn/path-convert/README.md

 ```

-On Windows you can easily copy the converted path to the clipboard like this:
+On Windows copy the converted path to the clipboard like this:

 ```bash
 cd | pc | clip